veronicarichards/sparclelab.github.io/CV.markdown

 ## Collaborations

-- Ongoing collaboration with labs at Central State University and Texas A&M University.
+- Ongoing research collaboration with labs at Central State University and Texas A&M University.
-- International collaboration with lab at the Hebrew University of Jerusalem
+- Ongoing international research collaboration with lab at the Hebrew University of Jerusalem

 ## Manuscript reviews